Adding text to slide images is a common practice. This practice has become a go to design hack as people move away from traditional slide layouts.

 Using white text, while better, still isn’t great.
 However, this is what presenters do most often.

-Good examples of Text on Slide Images
+Good examples of Adding Text to Slide Images

 Adjust Image Opacity